English Tudor Style Estate with New Gardener’s Cottage Addition and English Gardens

 8,261 Sq.
 Ft.

-The addition of a new 8-car garage and workshop, a gardener’s cottage, and re-landscaping of the nearly two acres of the grounds, completed the Tudor restoration and renovation of the home.
+The addition of a new 8-car garage and workshop, a gardener’s cottage, and re-landscaping of the nearly two acres of the grounds, completed the Tudor restoration and historic home renovation.
 The challenges in the design and build of the additions on the main house included matching the existing structures so that the additions would appear as if they were original to the site.
 Important architectural details of this Tudor style home, such as the steeply pitched roof and dormer window details, were duplicated in the new additions to create this effect.
 Exterior material selections also played a significant role in making this effect.
 Special care and attention were given to choosing the appropriate brick material.
 The hard-to-find clinker brick on the additions was custom-manufactured by a specialty brick boutique to match the existing.

 The garage and workshop were added to the estate to fit the liking and needs of these avid classic car collectors.
 HartmanBaldwin created an expansive 8-car garage and workshop that allows our client to work comfortably, whether it is on a new vintage car or one of his many model cars in the upstairs display room.
 Adjacent to the workshop is the second car garage that houses everyday automobiles and recreational vehicles.
 A half-bath is located near the west entryway of this ultimate man cave, providing an opportunity for a quick shower after a long day of working in the garage.